ecadlabs/policies/terms-of-service.md

 Software used in your own instance, installation or fork is subject to the licenses upon which that software may be provided.
 These Terms are not intended to modify or supersede the licensing software.

+### g.
+Use of Artificial Intelligence
+**Short version:** *You shouldn't trust artificial intelligence services to provide correct answers and must comply with third-party terms of service and privacy policies.*

+ECAD Labs may provide or incorporate various forms of artificial intelligence, including large language models, into the ECAD Labs software support and related services (the "**AI Services**").
+While helpful for troubleshooting and conducting research, AI Services frequently provide incorrect or incomplete information.
+You agree not to trust that answers provided by AI Services are correct without external verification.
+AI Services may also retain and share or learn from information input by end users, and you agree not to input confidential or proprietary information into the AI Services.
+Where ECAD Labs makes available or otherwise incorporates third-party artificial intelligence services into the AI Services, end users of the AI Services agree to be bound by third-party terms of service and privacy policies to the extent they apply to your inputs, usage and other related data.

+ECAD Labs currently uses third-party services from Chatbase.co.
+By using the AI Services, you agree to be bound by the Chatbase.co [Terms of Service](https://www.chatbase.co/terms) and [Privacy Policy](https://www.chatbase.co/privacy), to the extent that they apply to you, your data and personal information.

 ## Section 3: Other Rights
 ### a.
 Brand Features
 **Short version:** *Each party retains ownership of their respective brands and marks.*